I'm Dillon Plunkett, a cognitive (neuro)scientist studying human and AI minds.

 Full CV (pdf)

-- Plunkett, D. & Morales, J. (under review).
+- Plunkett, D. & Morales, J. (accepted).
 Representational momentum transcends motion.
+Psychological Science.

 - Plunkett, D. & Greene, J. D. (in prep).
 Evidence for crossmodal translation of complex ideas in left lateral posterior temporal cortex.